scriptex/svg-symbol-sprite/README.md

-    -v, --viewbox   Specifies viewBox attribute (parsed by default) -p, --prefix    Specifies prefix for id attribute ("icon-" by default) -c, --config    Absolute path to the SVGO config file
+    -v, --viewbox   Specifies viewBox attribute (parsed by default) -p, --prefix    Specifies prefix for id attribute ("icon-" by default) -c, --config    Absolute path to the SVGO config file -a, --attrs     Attributes for the SVG element
+    -s, --style     Inline style for the SVG element
 ```

 ## Usage as a package.json script